 And then, once you’re ready to flip the switch on your solar system, the cost savings will impress you.
 For starters, there’s no out-of-pocket money to get started - you only start paying for the solar system once it’s been installed and it has started to produce energy.
 Contrast that to buying a new energy-efficient appliance or installing new home insulation, where you have very definite up-front costs!

 The good news is that it’s possible to save money by making your home energy efficient before going solar.
 And once you go solar, you’ll improve the energy efficiency of your home even more.
 All those cost savings should light up anyone’s day.
+Visit us today at Shinesolar to find out how much money you will save by going solar.

 Is solar a good fit for your home?